 The Kirkland Emergency Communications Team (KECT) is a group of volunteers who have FCC amateur radio licenses and provide the City of Kirkland with communications support during emergencies and other events.

-KECT provides the City of Kirkland with volunteer-supported communications during disasters or for local events such as parades.
+KECT has been providing the City of Kirkland with volunteer-supported communications for disasters and local events since 1995.
 KECT is activated by City Office of Emergency Management (OEM) staff when emergency communications support is required.

 KECT is a volunteer group that supports the City of Kirkland and may be further activated under provisions of the Washington Administrative Code (WAC) 118-04 – Emergency Worker Program – concerning Communications Emergency Workers.

 THe KECT Sunday Night Net runs weekly on Sunday evenings beginning at 7:30 p.m. on linked VHF and UHF repeaters with frequencies of 145.49 and 441.075 MHz.

 Visitors are always welcome to check in with their name, call sign, and location during the call.
 Net control will ask for visitors to report after team member check ins.

 People interested in joining KECT are invited to attend a meeting to meet other members and learn more about the group.